sampsyo/cs6120/content/blog/2025-05-06-typed-based-alias-analysis.md

 ## Measuring an Upper Bound

-Despite the large number of compiler optimization techniques, it is often difficult to gauge how impactful an optimization will be in the performance of an arbitrary program; the most common approach is to use a set of benchmarks execute them a number of times in the original source  and in the optimized source do a pairwise comparison (usually in ratios) and aggregate the gains using the arithmetic or harmonic mean.
+Despite the large number of compiler optimization techniques, it is often difficult to gauge how impactful an optimization will be in the performance of an arbitrary program; the most common approach is to use a set of benchmarks, execute them a number of times in the original source, and, in the optimized source, do a pairwise comparison (usually in ratios) and aggregate the gains using the arithmetic or harmonic mean.
 This approach is not perfect, but makes it easy to compare different optimizations and is standard in literature.
 Diwan, McKinley and Moss used a completely different approach for TBAA, one that relies on establishing an upper bound.

 The idea is to measure an upper bound: what is the maximum number of instructions that can be removed from a source program and measure how many of them were removed in the optimized source with different versions of alias analysis.
 With this approach in place, the authors are not only able to claim that x% of instructions were eliminated, but also that the alias analysis that is presented is within 2.5% of a perfect alias analysis algorithm!
 Their evaluation and methods are one of the key strengths of the paper and provide compelling evidence not just about the performance improvement, but also about how precise the analysis is.